Skip to main content

 THE DIFFERENCE BETWEEN CHAOS AND BEING AN ASSHOLE

+⚠️ ATTENTION ALL PRACTITIONERS: This might be the most important section in the entire book.
 Discordianism attracts people who like to disrupt things.
-Some of these people disrupt things in ways that create space, freedom, and new possibilities.
-Others disrupt things in ways that are just cruel.
+Some disrupt in ways that create space, freedom, and new possibilities.
+Others disrupt in ways that are just cruel.
+The difference matters.
+The difference is everything.

-WHAT CHAOS IS
+CHAOS

 Unpredictable But Not Harmful

-Creates Space for New Possibilities
+Creates New Possibilities

 Questions Rigid Systems

-Chaos respects people while questioning systems.
+Challenges authority thoughtfully.
+Respects people while questioning systems.

 Playful Subversion

-Everyone Gets The Joke (Eventually)
+Everyone Gets The Joke

 Predictably Harmful

-Assholery has a pattern: it hurts people.
+Has a pattern: it hurts people.
 Not by accident, but by design.

 Closes Down Possibilities

-Punches Down At Vulnerable People
+Punches Down

+Targets vulnerable people.
 The power differential matters.
 Always.

-Cruelty Masquerading As Irreverence
+Cruelty As Irreverence

 "I'm just being honest."
+"It's just a joke."
+No. You're being cruel.

 Only You Think It's Funny